Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 The Golden Cross Is Mythology

 Figure 3: Mean forward returns following trend-following vs. mean-reversion signals.
-Mean-reversion signals consistently positive; trend-following near zero or negative.

 We ran a dedicated study on SMA-200 crossovers — the most popular signal in retail trading.
 Six variants tested: